newsnowlabs/runcvm/README.md

    - The DKVM software package at `/opt/dkvm` is mounted read-only within DKVM containers.
 Container applications cannot compromise DKVM, but they can execute binaries within the DKVM package.
 The set of binaries available to the VM may be reduced to a minimum in a later version.
 - Kernels
    - [+] Use any kernel, either one pre-packaged with DKVM or roll your own
-   - [+] DKVM will try to select an appropriate kernel to use based on examination of the image being launched.
+   - [+] DKVM will try to select an appropriate kernel to use based on examination of `/etc/os-release` within the image being launched.

-## Kernel selection
+## Kernel auto-detection

 When creating a container, DKVM will examine the image being launched to try to determine a suitable kernel to boot the VM with.
 Its process is as follows: